Gliding vertex on the horizontal bounding box for multi-oriented object detection: Related Work

 \subsection{Deep general object detection}

 Object detection aims to detect general objects in images with horizontal bounding boxes.
-Recently, many CNN-based methods have been proposed, and can be roughly summarized into top-down and bottom-up methods.
+Recent mainstream CNN-based methods can be roughly summarized into top-down and bottom-up methods.
 Top-down methods directly detect entire objects.
 They can be further categorized into two classes: two-stage and single-stage methods.
-R-CNN and its variances~\cite{girshick2014rich, girshick2015fast, ren2017faster} are representative two-stage methods.
-They first generate proposals with selective search~\cite{uijlings2013selective} or RPN~\cite{ren2017faster} and then use the features of these proposals to predict object categories and refine the bounding boxes.
-Dai \etal~\cite{dai2016rfcn} propose position-sensitive score maps to address a dilemma between translation-invariance in image classification and translation-variance in object detection.
-Lin \etal~\cite{lin2017feature} focus on the scale variance of objects in images and propose Feature Pyramid Network (FPN) to handle objects at different scales.
+R-CNN and its variances~\cite{girshick2014rich, girshick2015fast, ren2017faster,dai2016rfcn,lin2017feature} are representative two-stage methods.
+They first generate object proposals and then use the features of these proposals to predict object categories and refine the bounding boxes.
 YOLO and its variances~\cite{redmon2016you, redmon2017yolo9000, redmon2018yolov3}, SSD~\cite{liu2016ssd}, and RetinaNet~\cite{lin2017focal} are representative single-stage methods.
-They predict bounding boxes directly from deep feature maps instead of region proposals, resulting in improved efficiency.
+They predict bounding boxes directly from deep feature maps instead of region proposals.
 Bottom-up methods rise recently by predicting object parts followed by a grouping process.
 CornerNet~\cite{law2018cornernet}, ExtremeNet~\cite{zhou2019bottom}, and CenterNet~\cite{duan2019centernet} are recently proposed in succession.
 They attempt to predict some keypoints of objects such as corners or extreme points, which are then grouped into bounding boxes.
 Center points are also used by~\cite{zhou2019bottom, duan2019centernet} as supplemental information for grouping.